 Charlotte Area Homeschool Club.
-A group for homeschoolers and unschoolers in our area who gather to have fun, tell stories, and whatever else their children might be interested in.
-For details and to enroll, visit their website on MeetUp.
-No phone contacts are available for this group. http://www.meetup.com/Charlotte-Area-Homeschool-Club/ (updated 04/11/2014 using incomplete data*) [report error]
+A homegrown Christian group for homeschoolers and unschoolers in our area who gather to have fun, tell stories, and whatever else their children might be interested in.
+For details about their varied activities or to enroll, visit their website on MeetUp.
+Each meeting has a telephone contact person listed on their web site. http://www.meetup.com/Charlotte-Area-Homeschool-Club/ (updated 4/26/2014) [report error]

 CHEA - Charlotte Home Educators Association.
 CHEA has multiple groups around Charlotte and surrounding counties for parents who are educating, or who are considering educating, their children at home.
 Please check the website for important details.
-No phone contacts are available for this group. http://www.cheaonline.com/ (updated 04/10/2014 using incomplete data*) [report error]
+Each meeting has a telephone contact person listed on their web site. http://www.cheaonline.com/ (updated 4/10/2014 using incomplete data*) [report error]

 Learning Disabilities Association (Inactive).
 For decades we have had a chapter of LDA in Charlotte; they were the first group we listed back in 1989.
 The group assisted hundreds and hundreds of parents who felt lost with a gazillion questions about raising their children.
 A few years ago the group ceased meeting.
 Please check the other groups listed in this category; of course, if you want more personal service, please contact us.
-No phone contacts are available for this group. (updated 05/09/2013) [report error]
+Each meeting has a telephone contact person listed on their web site. (updated 4/20/2014) [report error]

 Use this link to locate national groups.